Adjusting to Motherhood May Take Longer Than You Think (and That’s OK)

 “Becoming a mom for the first time leads to a flurry of mixed emotions, and it can naturally be completely overwhelming,” says Claire Rayner, a spokeswoman for Munchkin.
 “It’s one of the best things that can happen to someone, but it can understandably be very scary too.”

 Researchers found that during pregnancy, one out of every two moms-to-be admitted they were nervous and scared of becoming a mother, while one in four said they were completely daunted by motherhood.
 What’s more, more than half of the women polled during pregnancy admitted to being overwhelmed after they gave birth.
 In fact, 57 percent said that their first few months after baby was born passed by in a “bit of a blur” because they were so worried about getting everything right.

-“It’s a massive change and the floor of self-doubt and worry is perfectly natural," she said, "but the fact they care so much only proves what goo moms they’ll eventually develop into.”
+“It’s a massive change, and the floor of self-doubt and worry is perfectly natural,” Rayner says, “but the fact they care so much only proves what good moms they’ll eventually develop into.”

-Some other interesting facts from the study?
+Some other interesting facts from the study:

 - 47 percent of new moms were surprised at the amount of time it took for them to properly get the hang of motherhood.

 - Six in 10 experienced a period of time where they worried that they weren’t capable of being a mom.